utilihive/utilihive-backend-stub-sftp-server/README.md

 SFTP Server Lambda.

 By default, the SFTP server listens on an auto-allocated port.
-During the test this port can be obtained through field `port` and changed by setting the field (if the port is set to zero, random free port is selected and can be read from the field).
-The server is restarted whenever this method is called.
+During the test this port can be read through field `port`.
+If you need to specify port, you can pass a parameter to the builder

-    withSftpServer {
+    withSftpServer(port = 1234) {
-      port = 1234
+      println(port) // 1234
       ...
     }